Inside the Vanderbilt mansions and their unbelievable family secrets

 The Breakers: platinum walls

 Astonishingly, the walls of the property's morning room were plated in platinum.
-They were long thought to have been covered in more affordable (albeit still obscenely expensive) silver leaf, or even cheap tin or aluminium, due to the lack of tarnishing.
+They were long thought to have been covered in more affordable (albeit still obscenely expensive) silver leaf, or even cheap tin or aluminium due to the lack of tarnishing.
 But when conservators had them tested in 2006, they were stunned to discover the panels were crafted from the exceedingly precious metal.

-Hyde Park, Hyde Park, New York
+Hyde Park, Dutchess County, New York

 Like his older brothers Cornelius and William K, Frederick William Vanderbilt held the deeds to a number of trophy properties, including residences in Manhattan, Newport and Bar Harbor.
 But the scion is best remembered for his vast Hyde Park country estate on the Hudson River, near the city of Poughkeepsie in Upstate New York.

-Hyde Park: Neoclassical perfection
+Hyde Park: neoclassical perfection

 Courtesy National Park Service